waggle-sensor/summer2017/Zeeshan_Nadir/training/README.md

 - **cellSize** is to specify the size of each cell over which a histogram of gradients is computed
 - **blockSize** is to specify the size of each block used to normalize all the histograms that fall within this block
 - **blockStride** is to specify the jump that we take to go from one small patch of the image to the next to compute the histograms
-- **nbies** is to specify the number of bins that we use to discretize the ranges of angles/orientation of histograms For more details about these parameters, please see [this](http://docs.opencv.org/2.4/modules/gpu/doc/object_detection.html).
+- **nbins** is to specify the number of bins that we use to discretize the ranges of angles/orientation of histograms For more details about these parameters, please see [this](http://docs.opencv.org/2.4/modules/gpu/doc/object_detection.html).

 Following are the parameters that are used to specify the paths of the input images for training: